stroxler/notes_and_prototypes_for_pyre/overlays/README.md

 we analyze doesn't use qualifiers but rather fully qualified names so that we don't need any semantic analysis in our toy.

+It is also simplified by the fact that dependencies only ever point up one layer; this makes the python code simpler but doesn't really affect validity for the present purposes.

 The toy implementations are:
 - `basic.py`: a nice idiomatic python representation of our env stack, with mutable updates and a dependency tree.
 Note